numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 - Null space:
     - When we multiply a matrix by an input vector, the column space is the set of all possible outputs
     - When we multiply the matrix by the zero vector input, we get the zero vector as output (A * 0 = 0).
-So the initial 0 vector is always included in the column space.
+So the initial 0 vector is always included in the column space
     - The set of vectors that lands on the origin is called the "null space" or "kernel" of the Matrix
     - It is the space of all vectors that become null (land on the 0 vector)
     - For a full-rank transformation, the only vector that lands at the origin is the 0 vector itself